michaelemery/staticanalysis/checker/README.md

 A “checker” is a tool that warns you about certain errors or gives you a guarantee that those errors do not occur.

-This project combines checking tools and dynamic language features in order assess the checkers effectiveness in identifying common causes of incorrect programs.
+This project combines checking tools and dynamic language features in order assess the checkers effectiveness in identifying common conditions that result in incorrect programs.

 ## test components